Chart Color Schemes

 Freshwater - Brookvale's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Freshwater-Brookvale shows excellent health outcomes with very low prevalence of common conditions across all ages.
-Private health cover rate is exceptionally high at approximately 81%, compared to Greater Sydney's 71.5% and the national average of 55.3%.
-The most prevalent conditions are asthma (6.3%) and mental health issues (5.8%).
+Freshwater - Brookvale shows excellent health outcomes, with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is exceptionally high at approximately 81% of the total population (18,964 people), compared to 71.5% across Greater Sydney and a national average of 55.3%.
+Asthma and mental health issues are the most common medical conditions in the area, affecting 6.3% and 5.8% of residents respectively.

 Frequently Asked Questions - Health